 Avoid touching your eyes, nose, and mouth with unwashed hands.

-AVOID CLOSE CONTACT
+AVOID CLOSE CONTACT WITH PEOPLE WHO ARE SICK

-~Stay home if you are sick.
+~Stay home if YOU are sick.

-COVER YOUR MOUTH AND NOSE WITH A CLOTH FACE COVER WHEN YOU ARE AROUND OTHERS
+COVER YOUR MOUTH AND NOSE WITH A CLOTH FACE COVER

-You could spread COVID-19 to others even if you do not feel sick.
+You could spread respiratory illnesses to others even if you do not feel sick.

 NOTE: Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.